Solar constant: Apparent magnitude

 The solar constant includes all wavelengths of solar electromagnetic radiation, not just the visible light (see Electromagnetic spectrum).
 It is positively correlated with the apparent magnitude of the Sun which is −26.8.
 The solar constant and the magnitude of the Sun are two methods of describing the apparent brightness of the Sun, though the magnitude is based on the Sun's visual output only.

 The Sun's total radiation

 The angular diameter of the Earth as seen from the Sun is approximately 1/11,700 radians (about 18 arcseconds), meaning the solid angle of the Earth as seen from the Sun is approximately 1/175,000,000 of a steradian.
-Thus the Sun emits about 2.2 billion times the amount of radiation that is caught by Earth, in other words about 3.846×10^{26} watts.
+Thus the Sun emits about 2.2 billion times the amount of radiation that is caught by Earth, in other words about 3.828×10^{26} watts, i.e. the nominal solar luminosity defined by the International Astronomical Union.

 Past variations in solar irradiance

 Space-based observations of solar irradiance started in 1978.
 These measurements show that the solar constant is not constant.
 It varies with the 11-year sunspot solar cycle.

 When going further back in time, one has to rely on irradiance reconstructions, using sunspots for the past 400 years or cosmogenic radionuclides for going back 10,000 years.

 Such reconstructions show that solar irradiance varies with distinct periodicities.
 These cycles are: 11 years (Schwabe), 88 years (Gleisberg cycle), 208 years (DeVries cycle) and 1,000 years (Eddy cycle).

 Over billions of years, the Sun is gradually expanding, and emitting more energy from the resultant larger surface area.
 The unsolved question of how to account for the clear geological evidence of liquid water on the Earth billions of years ago, at a time when the sun's luminosity was only 70% of its current value, is known as the faint young Sun paradox.